Yiddish Theatre Forum [YTF]

 own refurbishments doubtless - is, however, more than a rollicking

 anecdote of the "frontier" days of Yiddish theatre.
-It is that, but it is
+It is that, but

 also a fable that celebrates the extra-territoriality and universality of